Tao Te Ching: Ch. 67-81

+Perkins sees the chapters as presenting a different world view opposed to the Guodian Laozi, with support for punishment, a lack of skepticism about language and moralization, and a lack of internal self cultivation practices.
+They make no use of concepts wu wei "nonaction", stillness or quietude (jing 靜), emptiness (xu 虛), unhewn simplicity (pu 樸), reducing desires, or "the way order spontaneously arises through nonaction."

+They include dao and wu non-being, but not as an "ultimate ground", instead favoring heaven as assisting those who are good and promote benefit and equality.
+Chapter 32 of the Guodian Laozi says that "heaven and earth cannot make dao their subordinate."
+Focusing on a "way of heaven" rather than the dao itself, Chapter 68 refers to heaven as "the ultimate of the ancients."
+Chapter 72 includes "fearing authority and might", Chapter 73 "what heaven hates", 74 "the importance of fearing death"; and 80 "taking death seriously."

 Contents

 Structure and style

 The Tao Te Ching is a text of around 5,162 to 5,450 Chinese characters in 81 brief chapters or sections (章).
 There is some evidence that the chapter divisions were later additions—for commentary, or as aids to rote memorisation—and that the original text was more fluidly organised.
 It has two parts, the Tao Ching (道經; chapters 1–37) and the Te Ching (德經; chapters 38–81), which may have been edited together into the received text, possibly reversed from an original Te Tao Ching.

 Contrasting with Confucianism, its general statements are free of narration or reference to "any particular persons, times, or places."
 The written style is laconic, with few grammatical particles.
 While the ideas are singular, the style is poetic, combining two major strategies: short, declarative statements, and intentional contradictions, encouraging varied, contradictory interpretations.
 The first of these strategies creates memorable phrases, while the second forces the reader to reconcile supposed contradictions.
 With a partial reconstruction of the pronunciation of Old Chinese spoken during the Tao Te Chings composition, approximately three-quarters rhymed in the original language.

 The Chinese characters in the earliest versions were written in seal script, while later versions were written in clerical script and regular script styles.